golliher/gotator/README.md

 # Overview

-Gotator is a program that runs continusouly and rotates content on a Firefox browser.
+Gotator is a program that runs continusouly and rotates content on a browser.
+Firefox and Chrome are supported.
 The use I had in mind was to control the rotation of content on an information radiator.

 I was not satisified with the status quo of using a browser plugin to rotate on a evenly distributed schedule.
 For some content 10 seconds is